Johnny-Knighten/k-nearest-neighbors/README.md

-This is a python/cython implementation of KNN algorithms.
-Two algorithms are provided: a brute force algorithm implemented with numpy and a ball tree implemented using cython.
-Also provided is a set of distance metrics that are implemented in cython.
+This is a Python/Cython implementation of KNN algorithms.
+Two algorithms are provided: a brute force algorithm implemented with numpy and a ball tree implemented using Cython.
+Also provided is a set of distance metrics that are implemented in Cython.

 An overview of KNN and ball tress can be found [here](https://github.com/JKnighten/k-nearest-neighbors/wiki/KNN-and-BallTree-Overview).